Do You Get A GED When You Graduate High School?

-Many students ask us the question of whether you get a GED when you graduate from high school.
+Many students ask us, “Do you get a GED when you graduate high school?”
 Well, when you graduate high school, you receive your high school diploma.

 The GED exam is geared toward adults who did NOT graduate from high school.
 A GED is an alternative to a high school diploma.